-All new communication circuits to The Company Operational WAN must undergo Network Access Tests (NATs) before they can be approved for the transfer of live operational data.
-These tests are normally conducted using offline servers within The Company.
+All new communication circuits to the National Grid ESO Operational WAN must undergo Network Access Tests (NATs) before they can be approved for the transfer of live operational data.
+These tests are normally conducted using offline servers within National Grid ESO.

 If participants are commissioning new EDL or EDT servers, additional tests to confirm the functionality of the application software running upon the servers are also needed.
 This may also apply when participants make software modifications to their existing servers.
-Participants should contact The Company at bmu.registration@nationalgrideso.com at an early stage in drawing up their programme of work in order to determine the extent of testing required, and to agree any test dates.
+Participants should contact National Grid ESO at bmu.registration@nationalgrideso.com at an early stage in drawing up their programme of work in order to determine the extent of testing required, and to agree any test dates.

-All tests, whether involving network access or application software, shall be agreed in advance with The Company.
+All tests, whether involving network access or application software, shall be agreed in advance with National Grid ESO.

-Where participants are undertaking development work at the same time as they are running existing production systems, The Company may assign an additional IP address to the participant to use for development system testing.
+Where participants are undertaking development work at the same time as they are running existing production systems, National Grid ESO may assign an additional IP address to the participant to use for development system testing.

-WA API
+6 WA API